mirage/mirage-www/tmpl/blog/releasing-mirage.md

 Since we're now also a proud Xen and Linux Foundation incubator project, our mailing list is shifting to [mirageos-devel@lists.xenproject.org](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel), and we very much welcome comments and feedback on our efforts over there.
 The `#mirage` channel on FreeNode IRC is also growing increasingly popular, as is simply reporting issues on the main [Mirage GitHub](http://github.com/mirage/mirage) repository.

+Several people have also commented that they want to learn OCaml properly to start using Mirage.
+I've just co-published an O'Reilly book called *[Real World OCaml](https://realworldocaml.org)* that's available for free online and also as hardcopy/ebook.
+Our Cambridge colleague John Whittington has also written an excellent [introductory text](http://ocaml-book.com/), and you can generally find more resources [online](http://ocaml.org/docs/).
+Feel free to ask beginner OCaml questions on our mailing lists and we'll help as best we can.